Skip to Content

 Social vs. Cognitive Psychology

 These interactions include how people think about themselves (self-concept), interact with others (attitudes), or form relationships with other people (groups).
-It’s likely that your understanding of these concepts is based on studies done by social psychologists.
+Your understanding of these concepts is likely based on studies done by social psychologists.

-Social psychology focuses on how an individual’s thoughts, feelings, and behaviors are influenced by others.
-For example conformity, obedience, altruism, verbal expectancy effect, and leader-follo effects.
+Social psychology focuses on how others influence an individual’s thoughts, feelings, and behaviors.
+For example, conformity, obedience, altruism, verbal expectancy, and leader-follo effects.

 Cognitive psychology focuses on mental activities such as thinking, perceiving, learning & knowing.